-From June 5th through November 6th, 2021, the Couse-Sharp Historic Site (CSHS) is proud to present a substantial exhibition of graphic media focusing on northern New Mexico, most never before seen by the public.
+From January 13 through February 26, 2022, Couse-Sharp Historic Site (CSHS) is proud to present a substantial exhibition of graphic media focusing on northern New Mexico, most never before seen by the public.
 Glimpses of the Past: Historic New Mexico Prints, 1880–1950 encompasses a variety of techniques ranging from etching and lithography to woodblock printing, linocut, aquatint, serigraphy and monotype.

 Stylistically diverse, the exhibition focuses on the work of artists who, as CSHS Executive Director and Curator Davison Koenig notes, often are “lost to history, though their artwork is of high quality and provides a fascinating look into days gone by.”